Adi-Shuker/Tweeter/README.md

 # About The Project

-simple Tweeter page with functionality of adding/deleting posts and comments.<br>
+Simple Tweeter page with a functionality of adding/deleting posts and comments.<br>

 # Download